wangjr03/PPI-based_prediction_enh_gene_links/README.md

 2. Enhancer activity matrix: The enhancer activities are quantified by cell-type specific genome-wide coverage epigenomic datasets, i.e. histone modifications, DNase-seq and ATAC-seq.
 The cell-type specific enhancer activities are summarized into a matrix, where rows represent enhancers, and columns represent cell-types.
 3. Gene expression matrix: The gene expressions are quantified by RNA-seq data, i.e. RPKM.
-The cell-type specific gene expressions are summarized into a matrix, where rows present genes, and columns represent cell-types.
+The cell-type specific gene expressions are summarized into a matrix, where rows represent genes, and columns represent cell-types.
 4. Protein-protein interaction (PPI) datasets: PPI datasets can be downloaded from STRING database.
-To remove the low-quality PPIs, we only used the PPIs with a confidence score greater than 100 in the ‘Experiments’ category.
+To remove the low-quality PPIs, we only use the PPIs with a confidence score greater than 100 in the ‘Experiments’ category.
 This threshold removes around 50% of the PPIs.
 A filtered PPI dataset based on STRING V11 has been integrated into the program.

 ## Description of scripts: command lines
 The ProTECT software consists of 6 sequential scripts.
 A detailed description of each piece is provided.